ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 do **MUST** implement additional checks to validate that the third party authorizes reception of failure reports on behalf of this domain.

-The Domain Owner needs to alter its DMARC Policy Record from (#entire-domain-monitoring-mode-per-message-reports) as follows:
+The Domain Owner needs to alter its DMARC Policy Record from (#entire-domain-monitoring-mode-per-message-failure-reports) as follows:

 *  Per-message failure reports are sent via email to the